willsmithDB/healthcare_clinical_assistant/README.md

 ## 🏥 Overview

-The Clinical Assistant is designed to follow the workflow of a healthcare provider analyzing patient data to make informed clinical decisions.
+The Patient Journey Assistant is designed to follow the workflow of a healthcare provider analyzing patient data to make informed clinical decisions.
 It enables healthcare professionals to quickly understand a patient's healthcare journey across medical claims, pharmacy data, diagnoses, and procedures using HealthVerity's real-world healthcare dataset.

 ### Key Capabilities